aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 To provide easy HTTP access to our Lambda function, we'll use the [aws_lambda_function_url](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function_url) resource.
 This is a simpler alternative to setting up an API Gateway and is suitable for our project's scope.

-### Why choose this over API Gateway?
+### Why use a lambda URL over API Gateway?

 API Gateway offers a range of features like request validation, rate limiting, and more advanced routing options, but it can be overkill for simpler applications like this demo.
-In contrast, lambda function URLs allows for direct HTTP invocation.
+In contrast, lambda function URLs allows for direct HTTP invocation which simplifies testing and implementation.

+If we had several API endpoints or lambdas it would be a good idea to put API Gateway infront of our architecture.

-### Step 1: Append the lambda function URL to the 'lambda.tf' file
+### 1. Append the lambda function URL to the 'lambda.tf' file

 Add the following code to the existing `lambda.tf` file: